felipefoschiera/clube-upf-bot/README.md

 ```

 ### Deploy commands
-To deploy new commands, run `node deploy-commands.js`
+To deploy new commands, run `npm run commands`

 ### Permissions
 Permissions are configured as a JSON array and deployed as the `PERMISSIONS` environment variable as a string.
 Expected format: